sglvladi/pyehm/docs/source/install.rst

 Install via ``pip``
 ^^^^^^^^^^^^^^^^^^^
-You install the latest release of PyEHM on PyPI by using:
+You can install the latest release of PyEHM on PyPI by using:

 .. code::